Duke Montana: Personal life and early career

 Duke Montana was born in Rome to an American father and Italian mother.
 In the early years of his life he lived in Santa Ana, Los Angeles.
 In the early 1990s, when he was fourteen, Montana founded his first hip-hop collective, Power Mc's, together with the producer Ice One and Julie P. with which he released the Power to the People LP.
 He also collaborated with important members of the American rap scene including Onyx, Ice-T, Wu-Tang Clan and starred in the film Le amiche del cuore, directed by Michele Placido, playing the role of himself.
-During those years he spent his life between Corpus Christii, London and finally Los Angeles.
-There he performed in many live concerts until 2000, when he finally settled in Italy.

 Career

-Duke Montana and Sticky Fingaz from Onyx.

-In 2008, Duke Montana took part in the album Ministero dell'Inferno (2010), including collaborations with Italian rappers such as Club Dogo, Marracash, Fabri Fibra, and Noyz Narcos.
-During these years he performed in many concerts all around Italy and Switzerland.
-In 2011 he gave birth to the project "Black Bandana Click".

-Duke Montana opening Wiz Khalifa's Italian tour in Milan.

 In 2011, Montana released the album Grind Music II, self-produced and distributed by Edel Music.
 In the same year he published his further album, Stay Gold, produced by Sick Luke.
 It included collaboration with the American hip-hop group Onyx ("Bloodsport"), Club Dogo ("Carta Viola"), Fabri Fibra ("Alphabet Killers"), and other mainstream and underground rappers.
 In 2012, he recorded the track "Smashin' (Italian Remix)" featuring Onyx and The Beatnuts.
 Currently he is the president of Golden Age Biz, his personal label, which has a partnership with Sony BMG for distribution and Live Nation Entertainment for his live tours.
 It also deals with the production of Black Barz and other emerging underground rappers.
 On 15 July 2012, Montana opened the first and the only Italian date of the American rapper Wiz Khalifa, in Milan, together with Fedez.